 I pray for you and your children for strength, hope and peace.
 I don’t know what it feels like to be a widow, but I know a few people who have lost a spouse.
 I can’t imagine the pain.
 God is with you.

 In closing, being alone at Christmas is different for everyone.
-But, one thing should be the same for all of us.
-Christmas is a day for family, celebration, love, and even for those who don’t celebrate it, rest and tranquility.
+But, one thing is the same for all of us.
+Christmas is a day for gratitude, celebration of life, love, and even for those who don’t celebrate it, peace and tranquility.

-Embrace it.
+Embrace the day, no matter how you are spending it.
 Feel gratitude for loved ones, friends and other wonderful things in your life.
 Pray for those who WISH divorce was their worst problem—maybe the homeless or the sick.

-I don’t want to tell people you aren’t allowed to acknowledge being upset or sad or angry that you are divorced.
+I don’t want to tell people you aren’t allowed to acknowledge being upset or sad or angry that you are divorced and alone on Christmas.
 I don’t want you to think you can’t be grieving your divorce or missing your spouse or missing the idea of having a spouse on Christmas.
 It’s very valid and understandable to have feelings of loss that intensify on Christmas Day.

-Take care of yourself today.
-Take care of others.
+Just take care of yourself today.
+Take care of others if need be.
 And lastly, find enjoyment, even from simple things—food, drinks, laughter, pets, children, babies, Christmas ornaments, material gifts, chocolate, songs, hugs, conversation, old photos, and meaningful words to loved ones.
 Because all of the simple things really matter in life.

 Like this post?
 Check out, “10 Reasons To Be Thankful, Despite Your Awful Divorce”